Posted: Mar 24, 2021 1:17 PM

 Information for students

-Starting November 8, students who need to be on campus for in-person learning need to be fully vaccinated against COVID-19 or have an approved accommodation from NAIT.
-If not, a student cannot meet in-person requirements for their studies, and they will be withdrawn from their in-person classes and any co-requisite online courses.
-They will not be provided with a refund and this withdrawal will be recorded on their academic record.
+Students who need to be on campus for in-person learning need to be fully vaccinated against COVID-19 or have an approved accommodation from NAIT.
+If not, a student cannot meet in-person requirements for their studies.

 Students in exclusively online programs are not required to be fully vaccinated.
 However, if they need to be on campus for any reason, they will be required to provide proof of vaccination through NAIT Alert or have an approved accommodation from NAIT.

 All employees are required to be fully vaccinated or have an approved accommodation by January 2, 2022.